graysky2/anything-sync-daemon/USAGE.md

 : An unsigned integer defining the number of crash-recovery snapshots to keep.

+`DEBUG`

+: A boolean variable controlling whether to issue debugging output.

 **Note** that the default value of `/tmp` should work just fine for the `VOLATILE` setting.
 If using [`bleachbit`][BleachBit], do NOT invoke it with the `--clean system.tmp` switch or you will remove a key dot file (`.foo`) from